jeancia/Money_convertor/README.md

 This is a source file of Android application.

 This is Application developed with Android studio.
-This application converted a money EUR/USD or USD/EUR.
+This application converted a money USD/EUR.

 in a main, the source code in java. in a res, the file to configure the application with string, style, layout.